nikku/talks/2025-no-refactoring-issues/index.md

 ---

-#### The goal of refactoring is to adapt existing code so that new changes can be made in a straight forward fashion.
+#### The goal of refactoring is to adapt existing code to make new changes straightforward.

 ---